Learn / Case Studies / eShopWorld

 How eShopWorld Uses Hotjar to Evaluate Conversion Fluctuations

-“We love Hotjar’s Incoming Feedback because it gives us instant feedback from our clients' shoppers.
+“We love Hotjar’s Feedback tool because it gives us instant feedback from our clients' shoppers.
 It doesn’t interrupt the checkout flow, and allows us to fully understand the experience in real-time."

 When you notice a change in conversions, where do you start looking for clues?
 How do you figure out what’s wrong so you can fix it?